 I have tried to provide you with quality SEO tips to help you rank better in Google.
 If you want to learn more about SEO and social media marketing read my internet marketing blog or follow me on Facebook.

 SEO is really not that hard to learn, but it is time consuming.
 Even if you know everything there is to know about SEO, getting your website to rank well in Google requires a lot of work.
 You have to submit your site to citation directories, write SEO content, and get backlinks to your website.

-If you’re interested in ranking better in Google, give me a call for a free consultation.
+If you’re interested in ranking better in Google, give me a call at or text me atfor a free consultation.
 I truly am a badass at SEO for insurance agents!